fiatconnect/specification/fiatconnect-api.md

 }
 ```

-The `country` field should be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code. `bankName` was added for verification purpose only (In a case where there maybe a mistake as each bank located in a specific country can only have a unique international identifier).
+The `country` field MUST be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code. `bankName` was added for verification purpose only (In a case where there maybe a mistake as each bank located in a specific country can only have a unique international identifier).

 # 9. References